-A. The CONTRACTOR is referred to Attachment A Exhibits and Attachment B for information and requirements regarding Hazardous Materials inspections and other environmental documentation regarding Hazardous Materials.
-The CONTRACTOR shall be responsible for handling, storage, remediation, and disposal of any materials, wastes, substances and chemicals deemed to be a solid waste or hazardous waste under applicable state or federal law, (hereinafter "Hazardous Materials") encountered at the Site which were identified in the Hazardous Materials inspections or other environmental documentation regarding Hazardous Materials provided in Attachment A Exhibits and Attachment B and the cost of these activities shall be included in the Contract Price.
+A. The CONTRACTOR is referred, in addition to this Article, to Exhibit 4, Project Design Criteria to Attachment A Exhibits and Attachment B for information and requirements regarding Hazardous Materials inspections and other environmental documentation regarding Hazardous Materials.
+The CONTRACTOR shall be responsible for handling, storage, remediation, and disposal of any materials, wastes, substances and chemicals deemed to be a solid waste or hazardous waste under applicable state or federal law, (hereinafter "Hazardous Materials") encountered at the Site which were identified in the Hazardous Materials inspections or other environmental documentation regarding Hazardous Materials provided in Attachment A Exhibits 4, Project Design Criteria and Attachment B and the cost of these activities shall be included in the Contract Price.